 The research backs this up too.
 Sales data from Adobe Analytics (opens in new tab) shows that consumer spending on Black Friday was $8.9B - that's down 1.3 per cent from $9B last year and the first time ever it's actually fallen.
 But looking at online spending throughout the whole month of November instead tells the full story, as this was up by 11.9 per cent compared to last year to $109.8B.
 Plus, between November 1-29, a total of 22 days exceeded $3bn in total online spend – a new record.
 Only nine days had topped that figure in the same time period in 2020.

 But the buying environment is very different now compared to 12 months ago.
 There's rising inflation and a cost of living crunch that's affected all of our spending.
 If retailers want to see the same levels of interest and purchases during Black Friday 2022, the deals and discounts will need to be especially strong to tempt us to part with our cash.

 Hopefully, that's what we'll see in a few weeks' time.
 For now, we've got some more key information about Black Friday 2022 just below, as well as our predictions for this year's sale, some buying advice to keep in mind to make the most of the event and a selection of last year's best deals for comparison.

-You can find a snapshot of all the key dates and information related to this year's Black Friday deals at a glance just below.
-We'll be feeding any important news or key retailer announcements into this section over the next few weeks, too, so you won't miss out on a sale.
+You can find a snapshot of all the key dates and information related to Black Friday 2022 just below.
+We'll be feeding any important news or key retailer announcements into this section over the coming months so you can be in the best position once the sales get underway next year.